openstack/openstack-manuals/doc/config-reference/source/tables/cinder-rabbitmq.rst

    * - ``rabbit_password`` = ``guest``
      - (StrOpt) The RabbitMQ password.
    * - ``rabbit_port`` = ``5672``
-     - (IntOpt) The RabbitMQ broker port where a single node is used.
+     - (PortOpt) The RabbitMQ broker port where a single node is used.
    * - ``rabbit_retry_backoff`` = ``2``
      - (IntOpt) How long to backoff for between retries when connecting to RabbitMQ.
    * - ``rabbit_retry_interval`` = ``1``